Learning Culture

 Virtually every industry experiences growth and change.
 Without any outside sources of knowledge, your company will only ever be as smart as the knowledge within it.
 Outside knowledge, whether something small like a book or something large like a paid course, can help you stay competitive.

-Set aside a budget for outside learning opportunities such as books, classes, and other resources needed to learn a particular skill.
+Set aside a budget for outside learning opportunities such as books, classes, and other resources needed for upskilling.
 Be sure to update your onboarding to reflect this learning stipend so new hires are aware.

 Next, create a standardized way for employees to request these resources or funds.
 Have them justify their need against the company’s mission statement and their own learning goals.
 This will help ensure the budget is used wisely.
 In many cases, learning stipend use cases can also be tied to the person’s learning goals.